 Take the GRE or GMAT before you graduate or soon after, while you’re still conditioned to study.
 Plus, as a full-time student, you’ll be able to get discounts on prep materials and courses – or even a free practice test.

-Five years sounds like a long time, but it goes fast.
-This is the time to get a job, internship or even a volunteer position in your industry.
+Use the five years before applying to business school to get a job, internship or even a volunteer position in your industry.
 Explore your interests and get the experience you need.

 Two to three years before applying ▼